I have been asked about the way safe experiments fit together. My main web-site does read like a long list but there is

 This is a valuable question when the extreme response is our tendency to catastrophise (“I’ll never get this right, ever” and ritualising (“I’ll only get it right by doing this every time”).

-Therapy provides an opportunity to expand the window of tolerance.
-Therapy helps to see that the process of change is safely contained.
-This is not guaranteed, of course, and it is easy to slip back into old, familiar ways.
+Therapy provides an opportunity to move outside the window of tolerance and expand our experiences.
+Therapy can help to see that the process of change is safely contained.
+This is not guaranteed, of course, and it is easy to retreat and slip back into old, familiar ways.
 Such ways may be unwanted to some degree but we can prefer them simply because they are familiar!

 So the diagram points out that our ability to change suffers when we are chaotic or rigid in our problem solving.
 Catastrophising and ritualising has a similar impact on our efforts.

 Therapy can improve performance through small amounts of change.
 This emerges from small victories and small defeats – as long as we have recorded some results and can come more aware of what is going on.

 I am saying, then, that a way toward better well-being is something like: “what step can I take now to do something a little bit different?”, just as stated above.

-In practice, then, if this way is going to be of any help at all, consider some of the following challenges:
+In practice, then, if this way to initiate and promote change is going to help at all, please consider some of the following challenges:

 * what encourages you into chaos or rigidity, or both.